nodejs/wiki-archive/API-changes-between-v0.6-and-v0.8.md

    * `console.timeEnd` now throws when there's no such label

  * `buffer`
    * `SlowBuffer` now inherits from `Buffer`.
-So if you have a module that modifies the prototype, now you only need to do it to `Buffer.prototype`.
+So if you have a module that modifies the prototype, now you only need to alter `Buffer.prototype`.

 ## Added: